voutilad/gogopython/README.md

   return a struct on the stack and `purego` only supports that on macOS currently.

-- The Python api is super thread local storage oriented.
+- The Python API is super thread local storage oriented.
 Using it with Go is a small nightmare.
-Gratuitous use of `runtime.LockOSThread()` is required.
+Gratuitous use of `runtime.LockOSThread()` is required. `gogopython` does not enforce this behavior.

-- The helper function for finding the Python dynamic library won't work with Python installed via XCode as it's a funky dual-arch binary with some dynamic library funkiness and `otool` can't resolve the actual Python dylib location (if there even is one!)
+- Not all of the C API is wrapped and is being wrapped incrementally as needed.